 Yoghurt and probiotics

-The living cultures in yoghurt are called beneficial bacteria, because they support digestion and are nourishing, and are not pathogenic (harmful) bacteria that can cause disease.
+The living cultures in yogurt are called beneficial bacteria, because they support digestion and are nourishing, and are not pathogenic (harmful) bacteria that can cause disease.
 These beneficial bacteria are called probiotics.
-When we eat homemade yoghurt the probiotics support our digestive system’s native, beneficial bacteria and also help prevent bad bacteria from getting out of control.
+When we eat homemade yogurt the probiotics support our digestive system’s native, beneficial bacteria and also help prevent bad bacteria from getting out of control.